web

 What will you be doing?

-• Accompany to a health appointment
+• Accompanying someone to a medical appointment

 • Collecting prescriptions

-• IT support to access health services
+• Offering simple IT support to help access health services

-• Providing someone with information and advice about other services that they may require
+• Providing information about other helpful services

-• Reading letters and helping with paperwork
+• Reading letters or assisting with paperwork

-• Posting letters and parcels
+• Posting letters or parcels

 How would you be supported in this role?